 But in reality, compromises have to be made.
 Hybrids don’t have the range or speed advantage of a truly fixed-wing aircraft and they don’t have the manoeuvrability of a multi-rotor one.
 While they are useful for some applications such as surveying large areas of land.
 Their use is somewhat restricted and is therefore not the best choice for beginners.

 To sum up, there are three main categories of drone, fixed-wing, multirotor and hybrid.
-They all have their advantages and disadvantages, but multi rotors provide the best mix of payload and manoeuvrability, while also being the easiest to fly.
-From a business perspective, there is also more work for multi-rotor drones than any other type of UAV.
+They all have their advantages and disadvantages, but multirotor drones provide the best mix of payload and manoeuvrability, while also being the easiest to fly.
+From a business perspective, there is also more work for multirotor drones than any other type of UAV.

 Beginners should, therefore, limit their search to multirotor drones.
 Specifically quadcopters, which provide the best compromise between payload, speed and manoeuvrability.
 You can always purchase one of the other types once you have decided which area of the drone services business to specialise in.